 More recently, there’s been some buzz surrounding the types of terpenes in cannabis plants.
 These compounds are frequently included within CBD products, cannabis oil, and cannabis flowers, which has led to consumers who are increasingly curious about the potential health benefits that terpenes may offer—both on their own and when combined with other cannabinoids like THC and CBD.

 Terpenes work in a multitude of ways, and they can differ greatly in the tastes and smells that they bring to the table.
 The aromatic scent of cannabis and its extracts are commonly attributed to terpenes, which create unique variations among different cannabis strains.

 In an effort to learn more about the individual aspects of each terpene that may be found within CBD products, we’ve curated this list of the most common terpenes found in cannabis.
 Here you can find each terpene’s scent or flavor profiles, as well as some of their possible wellness advantages.

 However, the additional plant extracts within full-spectrum products may lend a helping hand in the delivery of the potential medicinal benefits of CBD.
-This is due to the “entourage effect,” which many scientists believe allows multiple parts of the cannabis plant, like phytocannabinoids and terpenes, to complement one another for an improved therapeutic index.
+This is due to the “entourage effect,” which many scientists believe allows multiple parts of the cannabis plant, like phytocannabinoids and terpenes, to complement one another for an improved therapeutic potential.

-This is why we tend to lean towards full-spectrum CBD products that include a range of different plant components rather than CBD isolate.
-While some people prefer isolated CBD, we find that the synergistic effect of using multiple parts of industrial hemp plants tends to yield better results among consumers.
+Full-spectrum CBD products that include a range of different plant components may be better for you than CBD isolate.
+While some people prefer isolated CBD, the synergistic effect of using multiple parts of industrial hemp plants tends to yield better results among consumers.